TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 pancake coil vs. wrapped coil for bar end heating [Cole]

 The project shall be able to induce surface eddy currents and produce internal heating.
 The OMEO SK-IH18G23T induction cooker achieves this by utilizing is a pancake coil configuration that rest flat against the part being heated.
 This configuration would be sufficient but not very efficient in order to heat circular bar stock.
 If the circular bar stock is laid flat on its end heated utilizing bar end heating, the end heated would heat much faster than the opposite end.
-More efficient bar end heating operates by wrapping around one end of the circular bar stock, but this would require rearranging the existing pancake coil without compromising its ability to properly induce currents on the part heated.
-For simplicity and to remain within the scope of the project, the team will utilize the existing solution of the pancake coil configuration while acknowledging that this may not be the most efficient set up for heating circular bar stock with a long length.
+More efficient bar end heating operates by wrapping around the length of the circular bar stock.
+Wrapping around the length of the bar stock ensures magnetic isolation is obtained to a reasonable level and produces much more efficient heating.
+The team shall produce a simple wrap around coil utilizing copper that shall interface directly with the controller.

 Microcontroller and PCB stuff which one [Dow] and [John]